DoviniJ/GxEprsDummy/README.md

 Number of Fisher Scoring iterations: 7
 ```

-8) B_permuted_p.txt - This contains the p-value of the permuted model, when the outcome is binary.
-Since the permutation is random at each time, we did not include an example here.
-9) Individual_risk_values.txt - This contains all the calculated individual risk scores using the target model (either regular model or permuted model), when the outcome is binary.
-The columns denote the following in order.
+Bsummary.txt - This contains the target regular model summary output, when the outcome is binary.
-* FID
-* IID
-* estimated risk value

-For demonstration, we include the results of regular model below.

 <!--- ![image](https://user-images.githubusercontent.com/131835334/236994221-e61723a3-23f5-4e75-9144-252f3950795b.png) -->
 ```